abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![A member of a coproduct, examined](../02_category/coproduct_member_set.svg)

-## Defining sums in terms of functions
+# Defining sums in terms of functions

 As you might already suspect, the interesting part is expressing the sum of two sets using functions.
 To do that, we have to go back to the conceptual part of the definition.
 We said that sums express an _or_ relation between two things.

 A property of every _or_ relation is that if something is an $A$ that something is also an $A \vee B$ (The $\vee$ symbol means _or_ by the way).
-For example, if my hair is _brown_, then my hair is also _either blond or brown_.
+For example, if "my hair is _brown_" is a true statement, then "my hair is _either blond or brown_" is also true.
 This is what _or_ means, right?
 This property can be expressed as a function, two functions actually --- one for each set that takes part in the sum relation (for example, if parents are either mothers or fathers, then there surely exist functions $mothers → parents$ and $fathers → parents$).

 ![Coproduct, external diagram](../02_category/coproduct_external.svg)